 Deadose – A small Atakapn tribe who lived between the Trinity and Navasota Rivers in eastern Texas.
 In 1749 they were gathered with other Attacapans at the San Ildefonso Mission, but they abandoned it a few years later.
 Wars with the Apache and European diseases decimated the Deadose.

 Diegueno – Also called San Diegueno, this tribe of Yuman-speaking people originally inhabited large areas extending on both sides of what is now the U.S.–Mexican border in California and Baja California.
 They were named after the mission of San Diego.
 Diegueno descendants numbered more than 3,500 in the early 21st century.

 Dotame – A tribe of which Lewis and Clark learned from Indian informants.
 They were said to speak the Comanche language and to number 30 warriors, or 120 people, in 10 lodges.
-No traders had been among them; they trafficked usually with the Arikara, were hostile toward the Sioux, but friendly with the Mandan, the Arikara, and with their neighbors.
+No traders had been among them; they trafficked usually with the Arikara, and were hostile toward the Sioux, but friendly with the Mandan, the Arikara, and with their neighbors.
 From the use of the name in connection with Cataka (Kiowa Apache) and Nemousin (Comanche), the Dotame were seemingly identifiable with the Kiowa.

 Doustioni – A tribe located in the region around the Gulf of Mexico, they are known only from records of the expedition of the Sieur de la Salle, which identify them as allies, in the late 17th century, of the Kadohadacho tribe.
 Some writers have placed them in northeastern Texas, but this has never been convincingly proven.
 J. R. Swanton identified them as a Caddoan group hailing from the area around Bayou Dauchite in northwestern Louisiana, but this, too, is unproven.
 No further record of the tribe survives.